ahoso/PetOwners/README.md

 Here's conceptual structure of the projects using Onion Architecture Design.
 Dependencies exist from Core <-- Infrastructure, Core <-- UI/Test, Infrastructure <-- UI/Test loosely coupled each other by interface.
-Each components are independently testable.
+Each components is independently testable.

 ![Onion Approach](ReadMeImages/OnionApproach.PNG)